DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/helper-methods.md

 layout: docs
 title: Helper Methods
 permalink: /documentation/extending-testcafe/custom-reporter-plugin/helper-methods.html
+checked: true
 ---
 # Helper Methods

-The helper methods are used while [implementing a reporter](index.md#implementing-reporter) to format a report output.
+The helper methods are used while [implementing a reporter](index.md#implementing-reporter) to format the report output.
 TestCafe mixins these methods to the reporter.

 To access the helper methods, use `this`.

-This topic contains information about several groups of helper methods.
+This topic contains information about several groups of the helper methods.

 * [Output Helpers](#output-helpers)
 * [Formatting Helpers](#formatting-helpers)